lissdx/Java-Design-Patterns-Examples/README.md

  * "Directories contain entries, each of which could be a directory."
 1-to-many "has a" up the "is a" hierarchy

+### State Design Pattern
+ * Allow an object to alter its behavior when its internal state
+ * changes.
+The object will appear to change its class.
+ * An object-oriented state machine
+wrapper + polymorphic wrappee + collaboration

 ### Template Design Pattern
  * Define the skeleton of an algorithm in an operation, deferring some steps to
  client subclasses.
 Template Method lets subclasses redefine certain steps of an